Top 11 Best Hatchbacks

 Thinking of buying a hatchback?
 A great hatch needs to be well-rounded, spacious enough to be called practical, cost-effective to run and with enough of a sense of excitement to keep the driver happy.

 The segment is one of the most varied out there.
-It’s packed with practical five-doors that do more than just carry around a small family.
+It’s packed with practical five-doors that do more than just carry around a small family, some even boast sports car levels of performance.

 But which is the right hatchback car for you?
-Here we look at some of the best hatchbacks on the market today in 2019.
+Here we look at some of the best hatchbacks to buy or lease on the market today.

-Motorway’s best hatchback cars to buy are reviewed below:
+Motorway’s best hatchbacks to buy are reviewed below:

 1. Volkswagen Golf

-It’s a car that families love.
+It’s a hatchback that families love.
 That drivers love.
 It’s a car that’s sold 30 million units.
 And there’s good reason why.

 The ride is really where the Golf pips its competitors to the post.
 Its handling is smooth and easy, even on pothole-filled roads.

 Then there’s the impressive array of standard technology.
-Every Golf, including the entry-level model, comes with features like a 8” touchscreen, Apple CarPlay, Bluetooth, stop-start technology and more.
+Every Golf comes with features like a 8” touchscreen, Apple CarPlay, Bluetooth, stop-start technology and more.

 Other cars from the Volkswagen group are hot on the Golf’s heels, so if you’re looking for something a little cheaper to buy then continue through the list.